-Flaxseed helps manage skin problems like skin allergy, wounds, and other skin diseases.
+According to ayurveda, flaxseed helps manage skin problems like skin allergy, wounds, and other skin diseases.
 It helps to reduce skin inflammation and promote wound healing due to its Ropan (healing) property.

 - Bakhru HK.Herbs That Heal Natural Remedies For Good Health.Orient Paperbacks.1990.

 - Halligudi N.Pharmacological properties of Flaxseeds: A Review.Hygeia J D Med.2012;4(2): 70-77.

 - WebMD.Flaxseed: Uses, Side effects, Doses, Interactions [Internet].Atlanta [last updated in 2016].

 - Balkrishnan A.Atsi.Ayurved Jadi Buti Rehsya.
 Danik Bhaskar.2017.

 - Hutchins AM, Brown BD, Cunnane SC et al.Daily flaxseed consumption improves glycemic control in obese men and women with pre-diabetes:a randomized study.Nutr Res.2013;33(5):367-375.